woodsm/skwiz-it-api/README.md

 ```

 ## Secured API Endpoints
-Requires a base64 header `X-App-User` with the user information defined
+End points with a _private_ base, require the header `X-App-User` to be provided.
+The `X-App-User` header should contain the user json object base64 encoded
-Example : `eyJuYW1lIjoiQmVuIiwgImVtYWlsIjoiYmVuQGtyYXNoaWRidWlsdC5jb20iLCAiaWQiOiAxfQ==`
+`X-App-User` header example : `eyJuYW1lIjoiQmVuIiwgImVtYWlsIjoiYmVuQGtyYXNoaWRidWlsdC5jb20iLCAiaWQiOiAxfQ==`
 - http://localhost:3000/api/v1/private/section
     - `GET`: Get the section _type_ that should be drawn.
     - `"top"`, `"middle"`, `"bottom"`